 Humans are great at solving complex problems, but when it comes to tedious tasks like entering data, we’re prone to make mistakes.
 If you have staff manually entering the same data into multiple systems, the chances of an uncaught mistake are very high.
 Finding and correcting these data entry issues can be a difficult task on its own and constant oversight is required.
 Eliminating the potential for these mistakes from your business means getting all of your systems to talk to one another and share that data automatically.
 Software is much better at data entry than we are.
 Not only do you get accurate data entry, but automation saves time, every time.

 Speed up your business processes

-Again, getting your software to talk to one another can be a massive time saver.
-Say it takes you an hour every night to enter daily operational information into one or more system.
+Again, getting your software programs to talk to one another can be a massive time saver.
+Say it takes you an hour every night to enter daily operational information into one or more systems.
 That time adds up quickly.
 Consider accounting reconciliations that happen monthly, imagine if that was hands-off.
 Automating these tasks can pay for itself quickly in time saved and lets you and your staff focus on more important matters that require a human touch.

 Reducing operational costs

 This is a big one.
 A lot of overhead operational costs in ecommerce come from staffing.
 After all, if you’re not automating the exchange of data between your systems, then someone has to do it manually.
 This could be anything from fulfilling orders and promoting sales, to keeping up on warehouse inventory and bookkeeping.
 As business increases, more staff are needed to manage that extra business.
 If you can automate as much of your process as possible, you can reduce your staff and therefore reduce your operational costs.
 The time freed up can be utilized in more productive ways.
 Additionally, many systems charge annual licensing fees or take a portion of your revenue.
 You may be able to centralize operations and eliminate some of your costly add-on platforms, forever.